 Of course, artificial lighting will always be essential in occupied buildings subject to occupational requirements, particularly in the winter months or in areas where localised specific or constant lighting levels are required, but even low energy lighting systems can create relatively high energy demands.
 More so when the lighting is turned on and left on throughout the daylight hours irrespective of need where automated lighting controls have not been incorporated into the design.

 Thermally efficient insulated rooflights can further reduce heat loss and energy consumption.
 The effectiveness of rooflights as a contributor to energy efficiency are acknowledged in the Building Regulations Approved Document Part L. It recommends that industrial and commercial building structures should have a rooflight area of 10% to 20%, subject to limiting solar gains.
-Research by De Montfort University and published by the National Association of Rooflight Manufacturers (NARM) demonstrates the savings that can be made by increasing rooflight areas.
+Research by De Montfort University and published by The Rooflight Association (RA) demonstrates the savings that can be made by increasing rooflight areas.

 This graph demonstrates the reduction in CO2 emissions of a typical notional building as the rooflight area is increased to the optimum 16% to 18% and used in conjunction with a fully automated lighting control system.